mongodb-partners/Vehicle-Digital-Twin-Solution/README.md

 ![image](https://user-images.githubusercontent.com/114057324/214270448-4651a768-4c43-4cb6-95cb-6b0044c517ee.png)

 ## Sample output
 On simulating the connected vehichle application the volatage and current of the vehichle are analysed for percentage of failure.
-The inferences like status and percentage are stored back in MongoDB Atlas.
+The inference is stored back in MongoDB Atlas.

 ![image](https://user-images.githubusercontent.com/114057324/199904767-1fb432dc-af21-44aa-a236-31d84ad031f2.png)

 # Conclusion
-This gives a working template to setup an end-to-end flow for connected vehichles to analyse it's telemetric data using MongoDB Atlas and AWS Services.
+This gives a working template to setup an end-to-end flow for connected vehicles, to analyse its telemetric data using MongoDB Atlas and AWS Services.

 For any further information, please contact partners@mongodb.com